 Born in Istanbul in 1931, Talât Sait Halman graduated from Robert College in 1951 and received his master's degree from Columbia University in 1954.
 For 30 years he was on the faculties of Columbia University, Princeton University, the University of Pennsylvania and New York University, where he also served as Chairman of the Department of Near Eastern Languages and Literatures for 10 years.
 In 1998, he founded the Department of Turkish Literature at Bilkent University and served as its chairman.
 He was also Bilkent's Dean of the Faculty of Humanities and Letters.

-Turkey's first ever Minister of Culture and later its Ambassador for Cultural Affairs, Halman also held positions as Deputy Permanent Representative at the United Nations and as a member of the board of directors of PEN American Centre.
-He was a member of the UNESCO executive board for four years.
-He served as President of the UNICEF Turkish National Committee since 2003 and President of the İKSV Board of Trustees since 2008 until his passing on 5 December 2014.
+Turkey's first ever Minister of Culture and later its Ambassador for Cultural Affairs, Halman also held positions as Deputy Permanent Representative at the United Nations and as a member of the Board of Directors of PEN American Centre.
+He was a member of the UNESCO Executive Board for four years.
+He served as President of the UNICEF Turkish National Committee since 2003 and President of the İKSV Board of Trustees since 2008 until his passing away on 5 December, 2014.